 Start-Up and Exit

 BOOK A ONE TO ONE LESSON

 Designed for users who would like to become productive quickly in using SolidWorks Motion.
-This is a two-day course which will teach you how to use the SolidWorks Motion simulation package to study the kinematics and dynamic behaviour of an assembly models.
-Prerequisites: Knowledge of SolidWorks and the basics of the Motion Manager is required.
-If you are not familiar with the basics of the Motion Manager, the class manager will send you a self-paced lesson that should be completed before class begins.
+This is a two-day course which will teach you how to use the SolidWorks Motion simulation package to study the kinematics and dynamic behaviour of assembly models.
+Prerequisites: Knowledge of SolidWorks and the basics of Motion Manager is required.
+If you are not familiar with the basics of Motion Manager, the class manager will send you a self-paced lesson that should be completed before class begins.
 Knowledge of basic mechanical engineering concepts is recommended.
 Who should attend: This course has been designed for new SolidWorks Motion users who would like to learn to perform motion analysis on their designs.
 The course provides an in-depth session on the basics of building, simulating and refining a mechanical design system.

 This course introduces the Surface Tool Bar.
 It will provide the designer with the necessary skills to create and modify basic 3D sketches and surfaces.
 The 3D sketch elements, point, line, circle, plane and intersect are shown.
 Operations on solid models using surfaces are demonstrated.
 The intent of this course is to illustrate some of the three dimensional tools available for part design.

 This course delves deeper into all of the tool bars that were introduced in the previous five, one week courses.
 It also introduces SolidWorks Sheet-metal design.
 The intent of this course is to introduce some of the more obscure tools from the various tool bars and to give the student additional time and exercises in order to assimilate and integrate skills learned in the previous five courses.
 Further, the intent is to introduce SolidWorks sheet-metal design capabilities and concepts.